lisphilar/covid19-sir/.github/CONTRIBUTING.md

 When you contribute to covid-sir repository including CovsirPhy package, please kindly follow CODE_OF_CONDUCT.md and the steps explained in this document.
 If you have any questions or any request to change about this guideline, please inform the author via issue page.

 Terms:
-- 'Maintainers' maintain this repository and merge the pull requests, update [sphinx document](https://lisphilar.github.io/covid19-sir/) version number.
+- 'Maintainers' maintain this repository and merge the pull requests, update [sphinx document](https://lisphilar.github.io/covid19-sir/) and version number.
 - 'Developers' create pull requests.
 - 'Users' uses this package (and create issues).